mattwire/civicrm-docker/README.md

 The entrypoint script will detect that something is mounted at `/var/www/civicrm` and replace the CiviCRM core code with this.

+## Extensions

+#### Using Local Extensions

+If you want to use certain local extensions then you can mount them to `/var/www/extensions` in the contain.
+The entrypoint script will find and auto-enable any extensions in this directory.

 ## Testing

 #### Running The Tests